Deaths rise to 47 after an icy flood swept through India's Himalayan northeast

 Police said nearly 4,000 tourists were stranded in two locations, Lachung and Lachen in the northern part of the state, where access was severely restricted as the floods had washed away roads.
 But the bad weather has made rescue efforts more challenging, with authorities unable to deploy helicopters to assist those stuck in vulnerable areas.

 Some 3,900 people were currently in 26 relief camps set up by the state, Chief Minister Prem Singh Tamang said on Saturday.
-He added that seven out of the 22 Indian army soldiers who were reported missing had died.
+Out of the 23 Indian army soldiers who were earlier reported missing, one had been rescued and eight had died, Defense Minister Rajnath Singh said, adding that search operations were carrying on.

 It wasn’t clear what triggered the deadly flood in the mountainous Sikkim state, the latest to hit northeast India in a year of unusually heavy monsoon rains.
 Nearly 50 people died in flash floods and landslides in August in nearby Himachal Pradesh state.
 In July, record rains killed more than 100 people over two weeks in northern India.